 - 8 levels of magnetic resistance.

 - Digital monitor, two sets of handlebars, and large foot pedals.

 8. Schwinn A40 Compact Elliptical Machine

 This one is the quintessential elliptical machine with all the essential features.
-Let’s start with its high speed, high inertia perimeter weighted flywheel.
-It’s a flywheel that ensures a smooth and quiet workout session even in high resistance levels.
+Let’s start with its high speed, high inertia perimeter-weighted flywheel.
+It’s a flywheel that ensures a smooth and quiet workout session even at high resistance levels.

 See More: Best Elliptical for a Short Person here.